DataDog/hiring-engineers/answers.md

 **Reference**: [https://docs.datadoghq.com/graphing/miscellaneous/functions](url)

 ## Generate Application Key
 To use the Datadog API, we need to have both our API key, as well as create an Application key.
-We can both see our API key and create our App key from the Datadog UI -> Integrations -> APIs.
+We can both see our API key and create our App key from the Datadog UI by navigating to **Integrations -> APIs**.
 To create the App key, simply type in the _New application key_ field and click on the _Create Application Key_ button.
 ## Install _pip_ and Datadog Module for Python
 Before we can utilize the Datadog API, we need to install the _pip_ package mangement system, for software packages written in Python, onto our VM.
 The Datadog Python module allows us to to use the Datadog API within our Python scripts, which among other things, allows us to implement Datadog Timeboards.
 To do this we run the following commands:
 - _sudo apt-get update && sudo apt-get -y upgrade_